dlarrick/hass-kumo/README.md

 - Cleanup and submission of pykumo module to PyPI
 - Fetching of configuration from KumoCloud account
 - Auto creation of climate entities from KumoCloud account
+- Provide some sensors (current temp, filterDirty, etc.)
-- Explore if other local APIs are available to provide additional useful information
+- Explore if other local APIs are available to provide additional useful information (remote sensor readings, whether unit is calling, etc.)
 - Code cleanup.
 Code reviews welcome!

 ## Status